-In 8-11, below, find an equation of a line in y-k = a(x-h) form or a parabola in y-k = a(x-h)2 form that models the given scatterplots.
-Carefully document your work writing down the point you chose and the calculations that led to your choice of slope.
+Data Set: ??????
+In 8-11, below, find an equation of a line in form or a parabola in form that models the given scatterplots.
+Carefully document your work by writing down the anchor point you chose and the calculations that led to your choice of slope.
 Watch the avi file associated with these problems and them open up “2-1-7, 8, 9, 10 (Fathom)” found in Course Materials Chapter 2 Bi-variate Data Sets.

 Answers below are sample answers.
-Your answer will depend on which point is chosen and the exact estimate of rise and run chosen.
+Your answer will depend on which anchor point you have chosen and the exact estimate of rise and run chosen.

 y – 2 = -0.6(x – 0)